Syria storms out of U.N. rights meeting

 Pillay, a former U.N. war crimes judge, reiterated that Syria should be referred to the prosecutor of the International Criminal Court (ICC).

+The urgent debate came at the request of Turkey and three Gulf countries, Qatar, Kuwait and Saudi Arabia, with backing from the United States and European Union.

-The 47-member forum, which has no legal force, looked set to adopt a resolution condemning Syria's "continued widespread and systematic violations," including the killing and persecution of protesters, diplomats said.
+The 47-member forum, which has moral authority but no legal force, looked set to adopt a resolution condemning Syria's "continued widespread and systematic violations", diplomats said.

-The draft resolution deplores "the use of heavy artillery and tanks to attack residential areas ... that have led to the death of thousands of innocent civilians."
+Drafted by the Arab countries and Turkey, the resolution condemns "the use of heavy artillery and tanks to attack residential areas ... that have led to the death of thousands of innocent civilians".

+It also voices alarm at the humanitarian crisis in areas lacking food, medicine and fuel and calls for aid agencies to be allowed to deliver vital supplies to civilians in heavily hit areas, especially Homs, Deraa and Zabadani.

 "There will be a wide majority of states in favour.
 It will pass easily," an Arab diplomat told Reuters before the meeting.